AudiTranscribe/AudiTranscribe/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature Request
-about: Suggest an idea for the project
+about: Suggest an idea for AudiTranscribe.
 title: ''
 labels: enhancement
 assignees: ''

 ---

-## Is Your Feature Request Related to a Problem?
-Please Describe.
+## Describe Your Feature Request

-A clear and concise description of what the problem is.
-(E.g. I'm always frustrated when [...])

-## Describe the Solution You Would Like to See

-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you would like to see in AudiTranscribe.

-## Describe Alternatives You Have Considered
+## Possible Alternatives

 A clear and concise description of any alternative solutions or features you've considered.